Skip to main content

 So far, you’ve worked with Python’s built-in modules such as math, random, and datetime.

-Beyond these, Python has a large ecosystem of external modules created by the community.
+Beyond these, Python offers a vast ecosystem of external modules developed by the community.

 External Modules

-External modules are modules that are not included in the standard library.
+External modules are libraries that are not part of Python’s standard library.

-• Add features like web scraping, data analysis, visualization, and machine learning
+• Extending Python’s capabilities for tasks like web scraping, data analysis, visualization, and machine learning

-• Are published on the Python Package Index (PyPI)
+• Being published on the Python Package Index (PyPI)

-You'll use them whenever you need functionality that is not included in the standard library.
+You’ll use them whenever you need functionality that isn’t built into Python by default.

 Examples

-Instead of building everything from scratch, you import and reuse these modules.
-This saves time and helps prevent errors.
+Instead of building everything from scratch, you can import and reuse these modules — saving time and reducing errors.

 Want to learn more?